-Two of the most significant developments that the Communiqué No. 2022/2 entails, inter alia, are the introduction of threshold exemption for undertakings active in certain markets and sectors and the increase of the applicable turnover thresholds for the concentrations that require mandatory merger control filing before the Competition Authority.
+Two of the most significant developments that the Communiqué No. 2022/2 entails, inter alia, are the introduction of threshold exemption for undertakings active in certain markets and sectors and the increase of the applicable turnover thresholds for concentrations that require mandatory merger control filing before the Competition Authority.

 Communiqué No. 2022/2 does not seek a Turkish nexus in terms of activities that qualify for the threshold exemption.
-In other words, it would be sufficient for the target company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies anywhere in the world for the threshold exemption to become applicable, provided that the target company (1) operates in the Turkish geographical market; or (2) conducts R&D activities in Turkey; or (3) provides services to Turkish users in the fields listed above.
-Accordingly, Communiqué No. 2022/2 does not require (1) the generation of revenue from customers located in Turkey; or (2) that the target company conduct R&D activities in Turkey; or (3) the provision of services to Turkish users concerning the fields listed above for the exemption on the local turnover thresholds to become applicable.
+In other words, it would be sufficient for the target company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies anywhere in the world for the threshold exemption to become applicable, provided that the target company operates in the Turkish geographical market, conducts R&D activities in Turkey or provides services to Turkish users in the fields listed above.
+Accordingly, Communiqué No. 2022/2 does not require the generation of revenue from customers located in Turkey, that the target company conduct R&D activities in Turkey or the provision of services to Turkish users concerning the fields listed above for the exemption on the local turnover thresholds to become applicable.

-The increased turnover thresholds and the exemption on the local turnover thresholds mechanism introduced by Communiqué No. 2022/2 would seem to be altered the scope of the transactions that are notifiable to the Competition Authority.
-On that note, concentrations related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies, are expected to be more closely scrutinised by the Competition Authority.
+The increased turnover thresholds and the exemption on the local turnover thresholds mechanism introduced by Communiqué No. 2022/2 seemingly altered the scope of the transactions that are notifiable to the Competition Authority.
+On that note, concentrations related to the fields of digital platforms, software and gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies are expected to be more closely scrutinised by the Competition Authority.

-The Competition Authority has published the Mergers and Acquisitions Insight Report for 2021.
-Along with its mission, vision, objectives, priorities and description of its duties and powers, the Competition Authority assessed its activities between 1 January and 31 December 2021 in respect of merger control, with statistical data.
+The Competition Authority has published the Mergers and Acquisitions Insight Report for 2022.
+Along with its mission, vision, objectives, priorities and description of its duties and powers, the Competition Authority assessed its activities between 1 January 2022 and 31 December 2022 in respect of merger control with statistical data.

-To summarise, the Competition Board assessed 309 transactions in 2021.
-The number of assessments in 2021 is higher than the average number of assessments made between 2013 and 2020.
-Only two transactions have been cleared at Phase II investigation, and only three were conditionally cleared.
-The Competition Board has not prohibited any transaction in 2021.
+To summarise, the Competition Board assessed 245 transactions in 2022.
+The number of assessments in 2022 was higher than the average number of assessments made between 2013 and 2020.
+Only one transaction was cleared at Phase II, and only two were conditionally cleared.
+The Competition Board did not prohibit any transaction in 2022.